Controlling Language Confusion in Multilingual LLMs: Preliminaries

 \subsection{Quantifying Language Confusion}

-Measuring language confusion may be challenging as LLM-Judges~\citep{zheng2023judging} remain unreliable~\citep{son2024mm}, and rule-based methods cannot distinguish genuine confusion from legitimate uses of foreign-language (e.g., abbreviations).
+Measurement of language confusion can be challenging, as LLM judges~\citep{zheng2023judging} remain unreliable~\citep{son2024mm}, and rule-based methods cannot distinguish genuine confusion from legitimate uses of foreign language (e.g., abbreviations).
 In this work, we leverage two metrics Word Precision Rate (WPR) and Language Precision Rate (LPR) proposed by \citet{marchisio2024understanding}.

 \textbf{WPR} computes the overall fraction of tokens produced in the target language, offering a granular view of how consistently a model sticks to one language.
-Where \(\mathcal{T} = \bigcup_{i=1}^{N} T_i\) is the set of all valid tokens across \(N\) outputs WPR is defined as:
+Where \(\mathcal{T} = \bigcup_{i=1}^{N} T_i\) is the set of all valid tokens across \(N\) outputs, WPR is defined as:

-\textbf{LPR} counts the proportion of sentences in which at least 90 \% of tokens belong to the target language, thereby penalizing any cross‐lingual intrusions.
-Given \(I(\cdot)\) is the indicator function and \(s_i\) the \(i\)-th sentence LPR is defined as:
+\textbf{LPR} counts the proportion of sentences in which at least 90\% of tokens belong to the target language, thereby penalizing any cross‐lingual intrusions.
+Where \(I(\cdot)\) denotes the indicator function and \(s_i\) the \(i\)-th sentence, LPR is defined as:

 Additionally, as noted above, rule-based metrics alone cannot distinguish true language confusion from minor lexical variations, such as numerals, named entities, or common loanwords.
 Therefore, alongside WPR and LPR, we also report the proportion of responses with WPR and LPR exceeding 0.9.
 Empirically, we observe that many such responses remain perfectly acceptable sentences containing a few legitimate English terms.
-For examples with varying WPR and LPR levels of sentences, see Appendix~\ref{appendix:different_levels_of_wpr_lpr}.
+For examples of sentences with varying WPR and LPR levels, see Appendix~\ref{appendix:different_levels_of_wpr_lpr}.